Missile boat: Design and history

 During the Indo-Pakistani War of 1971, the Indian Navy's 25th Missile Boat Squadron, operating Vidyut-class missile boats, played a crucial role in the devastating Indian attacks on Karachi in December 1971.
 The two key operations in which these vessels played an active role were Operation Trident and Operation Python.
 Indian attacks destroyed half of the Pakistani Navy and most of Pakistan's naval fuel reserves in the port's fuel storage tanks which cleared the way for the decisive victory of the Indian Armed Forces.

 The world's first naval battles between missile-armed warships occurred between Israeli Sa'ar 3-class and Sa'ar 4-class missile boats (using indigenously-developed Gabriel missiles), and Syrian Komar- and Osa-class missile boats during the October 1973 Yom Kippur War.
 The first of these engagements became known as the Battle of Latakia.
 During this and later battles, some fifty Gabriels and a similar number of Styx missiles were fired; seven Syrian ships were sunk, with zero Israeli losses.

 At the Battle of Bubiyan in 1991 Iraqi missile boats were destroyed by British air-to-surface missiles.

 Later designs, such as the German Gepard class and Finnish Hamina class are equipped with surface-to-air missiles and countermeasures.

 The size of missile boats has increased, with some designs now at corvette size, 800 tonnes including a helicopter, giving them extended modes of operation.
 In April 1996 during Israel's Operation Grapes of Wrath, IDF naval forces used Sa'ar 4 and Sa'ar 4.5 boats to shell the Lebanese coast with 76 mm fire, in conjunction with artillery and air attacks.

 Current operations

 Iran and North Korea have some of the largest numbers of missile boats in operation today.
 North Korea alone operates more than 300, while Iran has been developing "swarm boats" to be used as harassing vessels in the heavily contested littoral waters of the Persian Gulf.
 To counter the threat, the US Navy has been developing an ASUW Littoral Defensive Anti-Surface Warfare doctrine, along with vessels such as the littoral combat ship.

 The People's Liberation Army Navy of China also has a large fleet of missile craft, which include Type 22 missile boats, Type 037IG Houxin-class missile boats and Type 037II Houjian-class missile boats, with a total of 109 units.

+Taiwan Navy has also deployed Kuang Hua VI-class missile boat to act as missile carriers in their fleet to counter big navies with naval version of "Shoot-and-scoot" technique along with their more than two hundred fishing ports.
+Originally, they plan to add so called Micro-class missile assault boat to their fleet under Admiral Lee Hsi-ming, yet the plan was halted due to budgetary issues.